Gowran: Gowran Park and Annaly Estate

 Gowran Park horse racing course and golf course is located near the village.
 In 2014, Gowran Park celebrated a century of racing at the venue, the first race meeting having been held there on 16 June 1914.

 In 1914, the Gowran Park racecourse was part of the Annaly Estate Gowran.
 At that time the Gowran Castle estate was owned by Lady Annaly who was a keen follower of sport.
 She attended cricket matches in Gowran.
 In 1900 she presented a silver cup to the Gowran cricket club which is still kept in Gowran.
 The Lady Annaly Cup was played annually.
 In 1930 she presented the County Championship Trophy at Northamptonshire Golf Club.

-Lady Annaly's father, Henry Agar-Ellis 3rd Viscount Clifden owned a number of horses the most successful of which were Crucifix and Surplice who won many classics.
-Surplice won the Epsom Derby and the St. Ledger in 1848.
+Lady Annaly's father, Henry Agar-Ellis, 3rd Viscount Clifden owned a number of horses the most successful of which were Crucifix and Surplice who won many classics.
+Surplice won the Epsom Derby and the St. Leger in 1848.

 Her husband, Lord Annaly was one of the first stewards at Gowran Park.
 The Annaly estate in Gowran was a walled estate of 774 acres set amidst a historic landscape of Norman castles and the historic St. Mary's Church, with woodlands, lakes, deer park, a home farm, out farms, stables, coach house orchards, walled gardens and walking trails.
 The Gowran river flows through the estate.

 The "Gowran Wall" which was built around the estate in the 18th and 19th centuries was 4.5 miles long and is still in existence today.
 The estate wall forms part of the racecourse boundary wall.
 The estate was part of the Gowran Castle estate.
 Gowran Castle is located in the centre of the town of Gowran one mile from Gowran Park racecourse.

 The Gowran Castle estate became known as the Annaly estate after the Hon.
 Liliah Georgiana Augusta Constance Agar-Ellis (1862–1944) married Luke White (Lord Annaly), 3rd Baron Annaly (1862–1922).
 After her marriage to Lord Annaly, she became known as Lady Annaly.
 Lilah inherited the Gowran Agar estate.
 She was a descendant of Charles Agar who came to Gowran c.1650 from Yorkshire in England.
 Charles Agar and many of his descendants are buried in St. Mary's Church Gowran (Church open to visitors during the summer months.
 Grounds open all year round).
 Later members of the Agar family held the title of Viscount Clifden over several generations.
 The Agars were often referred to as Lords Clifden or Clifdens of Gowran.